-- 1. The securities and investments of affiliates (excluding securities and investments of consolidated subsidiaries) totaled ¥1,581 million. - 2.
-Japanese government bonds include ¥550,132 million of unsecured and secured loaned securities for which borrowers have the right to sell or pledge. - Among the securities borrowed under the contract of loan for consumption and those borrowed with cash collateral under securities lending agreements, that the Group had the right to sell or pledge without restrictions, the Group had ¥131,681 million of securities pledged as collateral and held ¥8,382,131 million of securities neither sold nor pledged as of March 31, 2018. - 3.
-There were no loans to bankrupt borrowers, past-due loans for three months or more, or restructured loans.
+- 1. The securities and investments of affiliates (excluding securities and investments of consolidated subsidiaries) totaled ¥1,598 million. - 2.
+Japanese government bonds, etc. in "Securities" include a total of ¥1,076,930 million of unsecured and secured loaned securities for which borrowers have the right to sell or pledge (securities collateralized bond lending/borrowing transactions, etc.). - Among unsecured borrowed securities under the contract of loan for consumption (securities borrowing transactions) and securities purchased under resale agreements, etc. that the Group had the right to sell or pledge without restrictions, the Group held ¥5,328,398 million of securities neither sold nor pledged as of March 31, 2019. - 3.
+There were no loans to bankrupt borrowers, non-accrual delinquent loans, past-due loans for three months or more, or restructured loans.